 NYW's strong financial management and conservative budgeting continue to yield sound financial metrics, despite ongoing volatility in consumption over the last several years and continued growth in debt service obligations.
-FGR and SGR DSC from net operating revenues improved for the fourth consecutive year in fiscal 2014, increasing to 7.7x and 3x, respectively.
-Reflecting the gross lien on system revenues, DSC grew to 12.6x and 4.8x, respectively.
-The authority's favorable operating results were driven in part by the adoption of a 5.6% rate increase that positively offset a nearly 1% decline in consumption.
+FGR and SGR DSC from net operating revenues improved for the fifth consecutive year in fiscal 2015, increasing to 12.0x and 5.x, respectively.
+Reflecting the gross lien on system revenues, DSC grew to 19.7x and 8.5x, respectively.
+The trend of favorable operating results reflects primarily the authority's continued ability and willingness to raise rates and realize positive budget variances as a result conservative budgeting practices.

 Liquidity has also steadily grown in recent years to a more acceptable level.
-Unrestricted cash and investments together with O&M reserves increased to nearly 280 days of cash on hand in fiscal 2014, more than three times the amount on hand at the close of fiscal 2010.
+Unrestricted cash and investments together with O&M reserves increased to nearly 290 days of cash on hand in fiscal 2015, more than three times the amount on hand at the close of fiscal 2010.
 NYW's prudent practice of carrying forward and applying any operating surplus generated in the prior year to the payment of debt service in the coming fiscal year prevents the build-up of more robust cash balances but preserves rate flexibility.
 Fitch continues to view this strategy favorably.
-The net surplus generated in fiscal 2014 (measured on a cash basis) totaled \$985 million, up from the \$750 million generated in fiscal 2013.
+The net surplus generated in fiscal 2015 (measured on a cash basis) totaled \$1.01 billion, up from the \$985 million generated in fiscal 2014.

-Results through the first eight months of the current fiscal year are positive, with year-to-date revenues reportedly up by nearly 2.4% compared to the adopted budget.
-Consumption, while down about 1.7% to date, is almost in line with budgeted expectations.
-The authority adopted modest rate increases of 5.6% and 3.5% in fiscals 2014 and 2015, respectively, following several years of more sizeable increases, including double-digit rate hikes enacted in fiscals 2008 - 2011.
-Despite the escalation in rates, the average monthly residential bill remains relatively affordable in comparison to median household income levels for the service area.
+Results through the first four months of the current fiscal year are positive, with consumption up about 3.5% and year-to-date revenues reportedly up by nearly 2% compared to prior forecast results.
+The authority adopted modest rate increases of 5.6% and 3.4% in fiscals 2014 and 2015, respectively, following several years of more sizeable increases.
+For fiscal 2016, the authority recently adopted a modest 2.97% rate increase, its lowest increase in fifteen years.
+Despite the continued escalation in rates, the average monthly residential bill remains relatively affordable in comparison to median household income levels for the service area.